vercel/next.js/packages/next-bundle-analyzer/readme.md

 When enabled two HTML files (client.html and server.html) will be outputted to `<distDir>/analyze/`.
 One will be for the server bundle, one for the browser bundle.

+Optionally you can set analyzerMode: 'json', which will output .json files instead of HTML files.

 #### Options

 To disable automatically opening the report in your default browser, set `openAnalyzer` to false: